-As of 31 December 2015, the Subsidiaries have a credit line of TUSD 15,000 (31 December 2014: TUSD 15,000).
-The credit line is granted by LGT Bank (Ireland) Ltd., Dublin and is secured by the participating shares of the Ireland Subsidiary as well as the voting participating redeemable ordinary shares of the Cayman Subsidiary.
+As of 31 December 2016, the Subsidiaries have a credit line of TUSD 15,000 (31 December 2015: TUSD 15,000).
+The credit line is granted by LGT Bank Ltd., Dublin Branch (formerly LGT Bank (Ireland) Ltd., Dublin) and is secured by the participating shares of the Ireland Subsidiary as well as the voting participating redeemable ordinary shares of the Cayman Subsidiary.
 The pledged assets were deposited with LGT Bank Ltd., Vaduz and pledged in favour of the lender.